vilhelmbergsoe/site/blog/new-website.md

   post.

 This structure might not be as comprehensive a representation of a blog post as I'd have liked it to be.
-But it does the job for now 😀
+But it does the job for now.

 I decided to load and parse the blog posts at startup so as to minimize runtime overhead.
 This is all done in the `new_state()` function: